Styling Radio Buttons A CSS Solution

 background-color: var(--accent);

-/* creates a "transparent" ring inside of the input */
+/* creates a white ring inside of the input */

 box-shadow: inset -.005rem -.005rem 0 .1rem var(--background);